trisulnsm/dinodoc/trisuldocs/docs/ug/install/doupgrade.md

 ## CentOS/RHEL

-For CentOS/RHEL the instructions are similar,
+For CentOS/RHELthe instructions are similar,

  BASHCopy`